 No wonder they’re becoming so trendy!

 Sarah Bigwood is the person responsible for all this fuss.
 The British artist has managed to accomplish what many others have failed in: finding a very innate, very elegant way to release our inner vulgar monsters without actually having to offend anyone (at least not verbally).

 How very British!

 Sarah’s book, “Sweary Colouring Book,” has all the essential ‘f’ and‘s’ words, plus a little treat for the true “sweary” fans – curses in UK style.
 From the most common “Bullocks” to “Twat Waffle” – everyone could find a little something for themselves.
 It’s almost like an educational book, only the things you’d learn from it are British cuss words.
 Now, that’s something to brag about!

-This Is Bullshit Adult Coloring Book: 30 Amazing Coloring Pages with Doodles, Animals and Swear Words (Unibul Press Coloring Books)...4 used from $6.05
+This Is Bullshit Adult Coloring Book: 30 Amazing Coloring Pages with Doodles, Animals and Swear Words (Unibul Press Coloring Books)...Free shipping

-Swear Word Adult Coloring Book: Stress Relief Coloring Book with Sweary Words, Animals and Flowers (Unibul Press Coloring Books) (Volume...7 used from $14.78
+Swear Word Adult Coloring Book: Stress Relief Coloring Book with Sweary Words, Animals and Flowers (Unibul Press Coloring Books) (Volume...5 used from $5.33

 Swear word coloring books open the doors to a completely new variety of relaxation methods.
 New opportunities arise, reaching way beyond the usual purposes of adult coloring.
 They’re meant to subdue your anger by releasing it, not suppressing it.

 So you might as well let it all flow out.
 At first you may find yourself a bit more bitter than before but soon you’d be all cursing and coloring, coloring and cursing.